patchstack/documentation/src/content/docs/Patchstack App/Account settings/account-subscription.md

 sidebar:
   order: 9.1
 ---

+To view your account subscription settings, click on your name on Patchstack App (at the bottom left corner of the screen), then navigate to the **Subscription** page, or click here: https://app.patchstack.com/billing/subscription

-On the **Subscription** subpage, you can switch between the pricing plans.
+On the **Subscription** page, you can switch between the pricing plans.
 You'll find more information about the plans here: <a href="https://patchstack.com/pricing" target="_blank">https://patchstack.com/pricing</a>.

 ![](@images/patchstack-subscription.png)